 *xyz@osa.org

-Abstract: The effects of discrete levels width error developed by thin film deposition on the optical performance of diffractive binary germanium lens with four discrete levels are investigated using nonsequential mode in the optical design code ZEMAX.
-The thin film deposition technique errors considered are metallic mask fabrication errors.
-The peak value of the Point Spread Function (PSF) was used as criterion to show the effect of discrete levels width error on the optical performance of the four-level binary germanium lens.
+Abstract: The effects of width errors of discrete levels during thin-film deposition on the optical performance of a binary diffractive germanium lens are investigated using the nonsequential mode and four discrete levels in the optical design code ZEMAX.
+The thin-film deposition errors considered are all metallic mask fabrication errors.
+The peak value of the point spread function is used as the criterion to show the effects of the width errors of the four discrete levels on the optical performance of the binary germanium lens.

 © 2020 Optical Society of America under the terms of the OSA Open Access Publishing Agreement